SashaLifashkin/react-router-todos-table/README.md

-# Video - React Router - TodoTable
+# React Router - TodoTable

-This repo contains a code for the videos of React Router lesson
+This repo contains a code for the React Router

 ```
 npm i